Robitx/gp.nvim/README.md

 	-- command model (string with model name or table with model name and parameters) command_model = { model = "gpt-3.5-turbo-16k", temperature = 0.7, top_p = 1 },
 	-- command system prompt
-	command_system_prompt = "You are an AI that strictly generates pure formated final code, without providing any comments or explanations.",
+	command_system_prompt = "You are an AI that strictly generates just the formated final code.",

 	-- templates
 	template_selection = "I have the following code from {{filename}}:\n\n```{{filetype}}\n{{selection}}\n```\n\n{{command}}",
 	template_rewrite = "I have the following code from {{filename}}:\n\n```{{filetype}}\n{{selection}}\n```\n\n{{command}}"
-		.. "\n\nRespond just with the pure formated final code. !!And please: No ``` code ``` blocks.", template_command = "{{command}}",
+		.. "\n\nRespond just with the formated final code. !!And please: No ``` code ``` blocks.", template_command = "{{command}}",
 }